meross Mini Smart Plug with Energy Monitor…

 Skipping the electrician on the whole-home install.
 Two customers this year came in having "just clamped it on themselves".
 Both had reversed CTs, one had the voltage tap on the wrong phase.
 The data was junk for a month and they nearly replaced a fridge that was fine.

 Trusting CT-clamp accuracy below 5% of rated.
-A clamp rated for 80A reads cleanly down to ~4A.
+A clamp rated for 200A reads cleanly down to roughly 10A.
 Below that the magnetic field is too weak.
-An 80A meter reporting "0.2A" is mostly noise — don't chase a 50W phantom on a whole-home meter; use a plug-level for that.
+A big whole-home meter reporting "0.2A" is mostly noise: don't chase a 50W phantom on it, use a plug-level for that.

 Ignoring inverter phase placement.
 Single-phase inverter on Phase A of a 3-phase home means Phases B and C never see export offset.
 If the meter says you exported 12kWh today and you're still getting bills, check which phase the big loads are on relative to the inverter.
-Sometimes the fix is moving a single circuit at the switchboard — your electrician can tell you if it's worth it.
+Sometimes the fix is moving a single circuit at the switchboard, your electrician can tell you if it's worth it.

 Believing the cloud will be there forever.
 Tuya's cloud is fine right now.
 Meross's is fine right now.
 Both could shut down a region tomorrow.
 If your monitoring strategy depends on a vendor cloud existing in 2030, you're building on sand.
-Insist on local API support — Shelly and Tapo (with the local LAN protocol enabled) both pass.
+Insist on local API support: Shelly and Tapo (with the local LAN protocol enabled) both pass.

 Not adjusting for time-of-use.
 A 2,000W heater running 4–6pm on a TOU tariff costs roughly twice what it costs running 1–3am.
 A monitor that only sums daily kWh hides that.